 - Medical records from your doctors, therapists, hospitals, clinics, and caseworkers you have on hand

 - Summary of where you worked and the kind(s) of work you did

-- Copy of your most recent IRS W-2 Form or, if self-employed, of federal tax return for the past year
+- Copy of your most recent IRS W-2 Form (if self-employed, include a copy of your federal tax return for the past year)

 - Form giving the SSA permission to obtain details about your condition